Topologically Protected Quantum Coherence in a Superatom

-We consider a 1D topological array of three-level systems which are coupled by virtual-photons-exchange interactions.
+We consider a quasi-one-dimensional (1D) topological array of two-level atoms.
 In the low-energy regime, the atom array has a ground state and a single-excitation subspace which has many bulk states and two edge states.
-The topology-induced nonlinearity in the single-excitation subspace helps us to define a topological superatom, which consists of a ground state and two edge states.
-The typical features of edge states make it experimentally feasible to manipulate topological superatoms \cite{Konig2007,Hsieh2009,Wang2009,Hafezi2011,Chang2013}.
-Similar to qubits in quantum systems \cite{Buluta,Gu2017Microwave}, the topological superatom in a cavity can be driven via a direct coupling between light and edge atoms.
-We also study the role of the susceptibility in characterizing quantum coherence of the superatom.
-A main finding in our work is that single-photon absorption by a topological superatom leads to symmetry-protected topological quantum coherence.
-Through a scaling analysis, this topological quantum coherence sheds new light on finite-size topological phase transitions.
+The large gaps between edge states and bulk states in the single-excitation subspace help us to define a topological superatom, which consists of a ground state and two edge states.
+The typical features of edge states make them experimentally measurable in various topological systems~\cite{Konig2007,Hsieh2009,Wang2009,Hafezi2011,Chang2013}.
+Here, we study edge states via light-matter interactions, from which topology-protected quantum coherence is found.
+Superconducting quantum circuits have applications in quantum computation and microwave photonics~\cite{Buluta,Gu2017Microwave}.
+The recent development of quantum chip technologies makes it possible to address qubit arrays, e.g., via 3D integration~\cite{PhysRevApplied.6.044010,QiangLiu2017,Rosenberg2017,Dunsworth2018}.
+For concreteness, here we propose an experimental setup for studying topological mater in an integrated superconducting quantum chip.

-\textit{Virtual-photons-mediated Interactions}.---Figure~\ref{figure1}(a) shows an array with effective V-shaped three-level atoms \cite{PhysRevB.92.020515,PhysRevA.94.033829}, which are formed by waveguide-mediated two qubits \cite{PhysRevLett.106.020501,vanLoo2013,Mohammad2018}.
-The distance between qubits is an integer multiple of the wavelength ($\lambda_0=2\pi c/\omega_0$, $\omega_0$ being the frequency of the two qubits).
-In this case, the exchange interaction is zero, but correlated decay is finite \cite{SupplementalMaterials}.
-The couplings between two atoms are realized by four couplers, which have the same frequency, as shown in Fig.~\ref{figure1}(b).
-Here, every coupler drives specific transitions of these two atoms.
-For simplicity, we first consider the interaction between $|A_1\rangle$ and $|B_2\rangle$.
+\textit{3D circuit QED with a topological atom array}.---Figure~\ref{figure1}(a) shows the schematic of a 3D circuit QED with multilayer fabrication process.
+The top layer consists of a transmission line resonator interacting with an artificial atom array.
+In the bottom layer, superconducting coplanar waveguides are fabricated (not shown).
+The atom array has a ladder configuration, as shown in Fig.~\ref{figure1}(b).
+The couplings between neighboring unit cells are realized by \emph{LC} resonators.
+Through 3D wiring, the ladder structure of the atom array can be reconfigured as a 1D array, as shown in Fig.~\ref{figure1}(c).
+The crossings between wires represent airbridges~\cite{Chen2014,Mukai2019,Rosenberg2019}.
+To show how the atoms are coupled, we first consider the interaction between atoms $A_1$ and $B_2$ in the first and second unit cells, respectively.
 In the rotating frame with the frequency of the coupler, the system Hamiltonian becomes $(\hbar=1)$